docker-archive/deploykit/README.md

 ## Instance plugin

-An InfraKit instance plugin is provided, creates Amazon EC2 instances.
+An InfraKit instance plugin is provided, which creates Amazon EC2 instances.

 ### Building and running

 To build the AWS Instance plugin, run `make binaries`.
-The plugin binary will be located at `./bin/infrakit-instance-aws`.
+The plugin binary will be located at `./build/infrakit-instance-aws`.

 ### Plugin properties